 Returns the filepath where the SVG was saved.
 If dest is None this is a temporary file; otherwise the return value is simply dest.

-thompson.drawing.forest(aut, jobname=None, name='', display=True, horiz=True)
+thompson.drawing.forest (aut, jobname=None, display=True, scale=1, kwargs)

 Draws the given Automorphism as a forest-pair diagram.
-We use the minimal expansion of the quasi-normal basis as the leaves of the domain forest.

-The image is rendered as an PDF using the tikz graph drawing libraries and lualatex.
+The image is rendered as a PDF using the tikz graph drawing libraries and lualatex.